 Oh, go on we’ll call that a draw.

 Another smashing squash attribute is its versatility.
 I’m not sure there is anything culinary you can’t do with it.
-Since I’ve been growing squash, I’ve used it in lasagne, salad, curry, soup, risotto, pasta, falafels and on pizza.
-I’ve stuffed them, and even made muffins.
+Since I’ve been growing squash, I’ve used it in lasagne, salad, curry, soup, risotto, pasta, falafels, and pizza.
+I’ve stuffed them and even made muffins.

 You can only wear Adidas Sambas on your feet.
-You can use them to play football, work in the garden, wear them to the pub and generally knock about in them.
-You definitely can’t do anything as good as make a cake with a pair though, and on that basis we’ll give this one to the Turk’s Turban.
+You can use them to play football, work in the garden, wear them to the pub, and generally knock about in them.
+You definitely can’t do anything as good as making a cake with a pair though, and on that basis, we’ll give this one to the Turk’s Turban.

 Of course, Adidas Sambas are a style icon in the UK.
 Britpop-tastic, a trainer that has never gone out of fashion.

 However, I don’t get stopped in the streets by people looking at my Sambas like people stop me at the plots to ask about my Turks Turban.

 Well, that’s an easy one.
 I reckon the squash is easily still edible.
 My Sambas are in bits though. 🙁

 Of course, this is a slight tongue in cheek post, but hopefully, it goes to prove that squashes are ace in so many ways.
 I’ve grown different varieties since I took on my first allotment, and if I had to choose just one vegetable to grow, the squash would be a serious contender.